The Value of a company is the quality of working relationships

 If one of your employees is not acting in line with your company’s values, correct them with kindness.
 Your goal is to understand why discrepancies occur and, then, to (re)explain to him the interest of corporate values, their purpose and their impact so that he can in turn embody them.

-Why is it important?
+Why is it important to communicate them?

 The values of a company are essential for its proper functioning.
 In a recruitment logic, their importance is sometimes greater than the very skills of the candidates (hard skills).
 In particular, they make it possible to avoid a possible error in recruitment.